-- ▶ Chalk Grassland (including chalk scrub) A UK BAP Priority Habitat.
-This consists of a mixture of indigenous grasses and herbs occurring on, well-drained, nutrient-poor soils overlaying chalk.
-For example, Epsom and Walton Downs.
+- ▶ Chalk Grassland (including chalk scrub):.
+This consists of a mixture of indigenous grasses and herbs occurring on, well-drained, nutrient-poor soils overlaying chalk; for example, Epsom and Walton Downs.
 Where grazing has ceased a natural succession of more woody species has developed which is an important habitat for many species of bird, mammal and invertebrate.
 A scrub component to chalk grassland is seen as essential in maintaining the highest possible levels of biodiversity on chalk grassland.
-For example Juniper Hill on Walton Downs. - ▶ Farmland: This includes species rich/ancient hedgerows and cereal field margins; both UK BAP Priority Habitats.
+For example Juniper Hill on Walton Downs. - ▶ Farmland: This includes species rich/ancient hedgerows and cereal field margins; both HPI.
 In addition it includes habitats noted either of broad importance or local importance.
-These are improved grassland, land given over to arable/horticulture, for example, Langley Bottom Farm, Northey Fields and Horton Country Park Local Nature Reserve (LNR). - ▶ Lowland Heathland (Including Acid Grassland and Bog): A UK BAP Priority Habitat.
-Open landscape generally occurring on poor, acidic sandy soils, characterised by dwarf shrubs of the heather family; ling (Calluna vulgaris), bell heather (Erica cinerea) and cross-leaved heather (Erica tetralix).
-It also includes acidic grassland, scattered trees and open 10 water.
-For example, the remnant heathland areas on Epsom Common LNR.

-- ▶ Meadows: Lowland Unimproved Neutral & Dry Acid Grassland are UK BAP Priority Habitats.
+These are improved grassland, land given over to arable/horticulture, for example, Langley Bottom Farm, Northey Fields and Horton Country Park Local Nature Reserve (LNR). - ▶ Lowland Heathland (Including Acid Grassland and Bog): Open landscape generally occurring on poor, acidic sandy soils, characterised by dwarf shrubs of the heather family; ling (Calluna vulgaris), bell heather (Erica cinerea) and cross-leaved heather (Erica tetralix).
+It also includes acidic grassland, scattered trees and open water; for example, the remnant heathland areas on Epsom Common LNR. - ▶ Meadows: Lowland Unimproved Neutral & Dry Acid Grassland are both HPI.
 Unimproved grassland is where land has seen little if any intensive farming and has been relatively undisturbed over many hundreds of years.
-Neutral grassland refers to the ph value of the soils which will be neither too wet nor too dry.
+Neutral grassland refers to the pH value of the soils which will also be neither too wet nor too dry.
 Outside of farmland and public open space these can be found in recreational sites, churchyards and road verges for example.
 Dry acid grassland occurs on sandy or acidic clay soils, often found on heathland and along woodland edges and rides.
-Examples of these habitats within Epsom and Ewell can be found in Nonsuch Park, the Hogsmill, Epsom Common and Horton Country Park Local Nature Reserves. - ▶ Standing Open Water & Large Reedbeds: All Lakes, ponds (including seasonal) and their associated wetland areas and adjoining reedbeds are UK BAP priority habitats.
-Epsom and Ewell has remarkably few lakes and ponds and so Great Pond on Epsom Common and the ponds found in several parks and on Horton Country Park are a very scarce and valuable habitat within the Borough. - ▶ Wetland: The UK BAP identifies the component habitats under the wetland heading as of broad or local importance.
+Examples of these habitats within Epsom and Ewell can be found in Nonsuch Park, the Hogsmill, Epsom Common and Horton Country Park Local Nature Reserves. - ▶ Standing Open Water & Large Reedbeds: All Lakes, ponds (including seasonal) and their associated wetland areas and adjoining reedbeds are both HPI.
+Epsom and Ewell has remarkably few lakes and ponds and so Great Pond on Epsom Common and the ponds found in several parks and on Horton Country Park are a very scarce and valuable habitat within the Borough. - ▶ Wetland: Habitats under the wetland heading are of broad or local importance.
 This includes streams and their tributaries with their associated reedbeds of emergent vegetation, including common reed and sedge opposite open water or not more than 1m wide, and mire.
-The streams running through Horton Country Park LNR are a good example within the borough. - ▶ Woodland: The UK BAP identifies broadleaved mixed and Yew woodland as of broad importance and all other woodland of local importance.
+The streams running through Horton Country Park LNR are a good example within the borough. - ▶ Woodland: Broadleaved mixed and Yew woodland is of broad importance and all other woodland of local importance.
 Wet woodland is identified as a priority habitat.
 Woodland is defined as vegetation dominated by trees more than 5m high when mature, forming a distinct though sometimes open canopy.
 Orchards and scrub, as a successional stage of woodland, are also included.
 Epsom and Ewell contains several areas of woodland although none is particularly large.
 Ancient woodland (existed before 1600 AD) can be found In Horton Country Park LNR and Epsom Common.
-Woodland can be found on other large open space areas such as Epsom Downs and Nonsuch park.
-Wet woodland can be found on Epsom Common and Horton Country Park LNR's
+Woodland can be found on other large open space areas such as Epsom Downs and Nonsuch Park.
+Wet woodland can be found on Epsom Common and Horton Country Park LNR's.

-UK BAP Habitats in Epsom & Ewell (Semi Natural Habitats)
+Habitats of principla importance in Epsom & Ewell (Semi Natural Habitats)